CheruiyotKiprono/alx-system_engineering-devops/README.md

-This file is mandatory in all Alx school projects
+This file is mandatory in all Alx School projects